 Santa Elena remains the staging area for the Feria de las Flores.
 In the honey-colored days leading up to the festival, silleteros arrange millions of buds onto three types of silletas.
 The more traditional silletas—a bit smaller than the body of a wheelbarrow—are worn on the back and closely resemble the wooden seats used for human transport generations ago.
 An inset wooden grid in the silleta holds flowers at a 45-degree angle.
 Before motorized transport, people carried flowers door-to-door to Medellín residents on silletas.

 The larger silletas emblemáticas (emblematic silletas) add a sturdy base to the traditional design.
 The result is a floral diorama in which vivid scenes and written messages are designed from contrasting blooms and flexible pine buds.
 The silletas monumentales (monumental silletas)—the largest class of silletas—are gargantuan interpretations of either of the two designs.
 Carrying these arrangements that reach 170 pounds, the silleteros are often older men and women, revered in the Paisa (farming) culture and honored by adoring parade-goers.
 The tradition of the silletas monumentales is a family affair and is passed down with pride through generations.

 Silletas and Silleteros

-The flowers in Antioquia are some of the finest in the world, and the artistry of the silleteros, who spend all year testing and refining their original designs, is legendary in South America.
+Some of the finest flowers in the world come from Antioquia, and the artistry of the silleteros, who spend all year testing and refining their original designs, is legendary in South America.
 Still, it is the people of the region who make the event so unforgettable.
-Flowers are expressions of nature’s beauty, and the Paisa people, who send their blooms to all parts of the globe, reflect this beauty with an abundance of heart, generosity, and goodwill.
+Flowers express nature’s beauty, and the Paisa people, who send their blooms to all parts of the globe, reflect this beauty with an abundance of heart, generosity, and goodwill.

 Written and photographed by Greg Nichols